lynnpepin/lynndotpy_xyz/content/posts/reading_2022.md

 There are, of course, [the venerable 2015 *"Keys Under Doormats"*](https://dspace.mit.edu/bitstream/handle/1721.1/97690/MIT-CSAIL-TR-2015-026.pdf) paper and [the lesser-known 2021 *"Bugs In Our Pockets*"](https://arxiv.org/pdf/2110.07450.pdf) paper, both of which are required reading for the intersection of cryptography and society.

-For anyone hungry to read more, I must recommend Philip Rogaway, a cryptographer at the UCD: https://www.cs.ucdavis.edu/~rogaway/.
+For anyone hungry to read more, I must recommend Phillip Rogaway, a cryptographer at the UCD: https://www.cs.ucdavis.edu/~rogaway/.
 Specifically, his paper [*"The Moral Character of Cryptographic Work*"](https://www.cs.ucdavis.edu/~rogaway/papers/moral.html), a 2015 paper that describes cryptography as a political tool that redistributes power.
 This is how I view cryptography, and it's why it is so important to me.
 But the paper is 33 pages long and I haven't read it all the way through yet.[^reading_rogaway: To be honest, I probably won't.
 If an academic says they skimmed a paper, it means they looked at the abstract.
 If they say they read a paper through, they probably skimmed it.
 This is a secret though, don't tell anyone.]

 The abstract is as follows: